mlabs-haskell/casper-examples/voting-dapp/README.md

 npm start
 ```

-or to prevent default browser launch
+or, to prevent default browser launch

 ```
 BROWSER="none" npm start
 ```

-Frontend app will start at `http://localhost:3000/`.
-You should see couple text fields and form with button there.
+The frontend app will start at `http://localhost:3000/`.
+You should see a couple of text fields and a form with a button there.

-Frontend requires governor contract deployed, `proxy` and `query-service` running.
-If you want to test contract execution, then `3d-party-contract` should be deployed also.
-If you followed all steps in order, everything should be prepared already.
+To use the frontend, the governor contract must be deployed and the `proxy` and `query-service` must be running.
+Additionally, to test the execution of arbitrary contracts, the `3d-party-contract` should be deployed.
+Let's move to it.

 #### Step 8 - 3d-party-contract

-3d-party contract can be used to test arbitrary contract execution as the result of voting.
-It is written in low-level Casper and mull code included for reference in [main.rs file](./3d-party-contract/main.rs).
+A 3rd-party contract can be employed to test arbitrary contract execution as a result of voting.
+The contract is written in low-level Casper, and the full code is included for reference in the [main.rs file](./3d-party-contract/main.rs).

-The contract stores single variable on-chain that can be incremented by `counter_inc` entry point by desired amount.
-Amount is passed through entry point arguments.
+The contract stores a single variable on-chain that can be incremented by the `counter_inc` entry point.
+Amount to increment is passed through the entry point arguments.

-All interactions happens thorough shell scripts.
-Scripts use `casper-client` CLI tool, so you will need it installed.
+Network interactions for deploying and querying this contract occur through shell scripts.
+These scripts use the `casper-client` CLI tool, which must be installed on your system.

 Enter [3d-party-contract contract directory](./3d-party-contract/) in terminal.

 Pick user key to work with and initiate environment.
-E.g. running `source ./test-net-debug-user-env` will export environment variable for testnet node and secret key that have some casper funds - it was used for debugging.
+E.g. running `source ./test-net-debug-user-env` will export environment variables for the testnet node and secret key that have some casper funds.

-Call deployment with
+Start deployment with

 ```
 ./deploy-contract.sh